Zero Chill

-Zero Chill is a British teen drama streaming television series, created by Kirstie Falkous and John Regier for Netflix, and produced by Lime Pictures, with Adam Usden serving as lead writer.
+Zero Chill is a British teen drama television series, created by Kirstie Falkous and John Regier for Netflix, and produced by Lime Pictures, with Adam Usden serving as lead writer.
 The show was filmed in Sheffield, England.
 Grace Beedie and Dakota Benjamin Taylor star in the series alongside an ensemble cast, portraying the MacBentley twins, who are a figure skater and ice hockey player respectively.
 The series premiered on 15 March 2021.
 On 17 November 2021, Netflix cancelled Zero Chill after one season.

 Premise

 The MacBentley family moves to England from Canada, when Mac is offered a place on a prestigious ice hockey team.
 His twin sister, Kayla, struggles to adapt to the change, having been separated from her figure skating partner.